Can You Lay Resin Bound Over Block Paving?

 You might think, as a specialist resin bound contractor, we’d give a biased answer to this question.
 But with the rising cost of living, we completely understand why you’d want to have a crack at resurfacing your drive or patio yourself – who doesn’t like to save a bit of money, after all?

 But before you even consider having a go, think about your own skill level and previous experience.
 Have you completed any resurfacing projects before?
 The process of laying a resin bound surface is unique and has to be followed correctly.
-If you’re not totally confident in your abilities, it’s best to consult a professional resin bound surfacing company In Peterborough.
+If you’re not totally confident in your abilities, it’s best to consult a professional resin bound surfacing company.

 Tricky process